algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 [import:43-60, lang:"rust"](code/rust/gaussian_elimination.rs)
 {% endmethod %}

+As a note, if the highest value is $$0$$, the matrix is singular and the system has no single solution.
+This makes sense because if the highest value in a column is 0, the entire column must be 0, thus there can be no unique solution when we read the matrix as a set of equations.
+That said, Gaussian elimination is more general and allows us to continue, even if the matrix is not necessarily solvable as a set of equations.
+Feel free to exit after finding a $$0$$ if your end-goal is to solve a system of equations.

 #### Step 2
 For the row beneath the current pivot row and within the pivot column, find a fraction that corresponds to the ratio of the value in that column to the pivot, itself.
-After this, subtract the current pivot row multiplied by that fraction found in from each corresponding row element.
+After this, subtract the current pivot row multiplied by the fraction from each corresponding row element.
 This process essentially subtracts an optimal multiple of the current row from each row underneath (similar to Step 3 from the above game).
 Ideally, this should always create a 0 under the current row's pivot value.